-ASAP Bail Bonds offers 24 hour bail bonds service in Gwinnett County.
-We understand that bail can be expensive so we do our best to help alleviate the cost by offering you bail bonds.
+ASAP Bail Bonds offers 24-hour bail bonds service in Gwinnett County and beyond.
+We understand that bail can be expensive, so we do our best to help alleviate the cost by offering you bail bonds.
 A bail bond is an agreement you enter for us to pay your bail for you, while you pay us a small percentage of your bail as a fee.
 We then help with all the paperwork to get you out of jail and on with your life by providing constant support services if you need them.
 Below, we’ll discuss the difference between a public defender and a criminal defense attorney, as well as how this relates to bail bonds.
 Contact us today to get started!

 A public defender is a lawyer who works for the state of Georgia defending people who can’t afford a criminal defense attorney.
 Many people mistakenly believe that the government must provide them representation.
 This is only partly true.
-It wasn’t until 1963 that a case came before the Supreme Court to establish this belief.
-In 1963, the Supreme Court ruled that the Sixth Amendment to the US Constitution does require free legal counsel to indigent defendants in criminal cases.
-Criminal cases is where a crime has been committed, which is considered against the state.
+It wasn’t until 1963 that a case came before the Supreme Court to establish this.
+In 1963, the Supreme Court ruled that the Sixth Amendment to the U.S. Constitution does require free legal counsel to indigent, or poor, defendants in criminal cases.
+Criminal cases are defined by the commitment of a crime against the state.
 The other type of cases is a civil case, which is usually a dispute between individuals.
-Indigent means poor.
-Thus, Americans are only guaranteed free defense lawyer services if they are poor and it’s a criminal offense.
+Thus, Americans are only guaranteed free defense lawyer services if they struggle financially and are accused of a criminal offense.

-In 2003, the state of Georgia set formal terms in order to determine indigency in order to eliminate bias in the court system.
+In 2003, the state of Georgia set formal terms to determine indigency in order to eliminate bias in the court system.
 In the Georgia Indigent Defense Act of 2003, you must meet certain criteria in order to be declared indigent, which is usually determined in an interview process done by the Indigent Defense at Magistrate Court.
-ASAP Bail Bonds in Gwinnett County notes that it is extremely hard to qualify for indigency unless you are extremely poor.
+Keep in mind that it is extremely hard to qualify for indigency.

 At your first court hearing (either 48 or 72 hours after your arrest), the judge will set your bail based on the crime, your criminal history, and circumstances of the case.
-The judge is also trying to determine if you are a flight risk, so he or she will look at if you have a job in the area or family that would keep you here.
-It’s here that you need a good criminal defense attorney.
+The judge is also trying to determine if you are a flight risk, so they will look at whether or not you have a job in the area or family that would keep you here.
+This step is when a good criminal defense attorney can help you.

-You are guaranteed bail that is not excessive by the Eighth Amendment to the US Constitution.
-If your bail is set too high, your defense lawyer can request a reduction in bail, which was granted in the Bail Reform Act.
+You are guaranteed bail that is not excessive by the Eighth Amendment to the U.S. Constitution.
+If your bail is set too high, your defense lawyer can request a reduction in bail, an option granted in the Bail Reform Act.
 A bail reduction hearing would have to be scheduled, which is no guarantee that the bail will be lowered.
 The argument must be made by your defense attorney that if the bail amount is too high, it is effectively banning you from bail, which is illegal in the case that you’re not a flight risk or a threat to the public.
-The judge is not required to lower the bail amount.
-ASAP Bail Bonds in Gwinnett County concludes that it helps to have a great criminal defense attorney in this instance.
+However, the judge is not required to lower the bail amount.

 Also, if you have committed a non-bondable offense in the state of Georgia, such as murder or rape, your lawyer could then file a motion for bond in Superior Court to get bail.
 That being said, these cases are rarely won and can take weeks.

-ASAP Bail Bonds serves Gwinnett County with bail bonds.
-We offer 24 hour bail bonds so you can get out of jail quickly.
-We understand that you’ll have a lot of decisions to make in the next few days, including deciding upon the best criminal defense lawyer to meet your needs and to help you with bail bond proceedings.
-Let us take the bail bond procedures off your plate once your bail has been established.
-You pay us a premium or a portion of your bail, and we’ll handle the rest to get you out, including the paying of the bail and the paperwork involved.
-We understand that you have a lot to concentrate on while you prepare your case, from working to family life.
-We all have wonderful lives to lead and differences to make.
-Don’t go cheap on your criminal defense attorney, only to regret it later.
+ASAP Bail Bonds serves Gwinnett County and the state of Georgia with affordable, 24-hour bail bonds so you can get out of jail quickly.
+We understand that you will have a lot of decisions to make in the next few days, including deciding upon the best criminal defense lawyer to meet your needs.
+Let us take the bail bond procedures off your plate.
+We’ll handle the entire process of securing your release for an affordable fee, including the paying of the bail and the paperwork involved.
+We understand that you have a lot to concentrate on while you prepare your case.
 Call ASAP Bail Bonds today to get started on your freedom!